ironbar/hungry_geese/reports/04_Modeling.md

 two different previous actions
 - Changes won't be retrocompatible, only self-contained agents will still work
 - Higher computational cost due to increased board size

+#### Uncertainties

+- How to deal with breaking changes?
+I would like to be able to keep training models and at the same time develop and test the redesign.
+If I want to use both implementations at the same time I need to have two copies of the repository and also two conda environments, that's the only way.
+A simpler option is to use a different branch for working and to stop training when developing.
+I prefer this one for simplicity.
+Most of the time I won't be developing.
+- How to deal with uncertain death actions?
+Those are the actions that depending on the actions of the other goose may lead to death.
+One argument is that the model should learn to deal with those actions, sometimes it will pay to take the risk and sometimes it won't.
+Other argument is that first priority is survival so we have to avoid taking those actions.
+Maybe I should leave this for later.

 <!---